s4w3d0ff/python-poloniex/README.md

 Based off of a wrapper written by 'oipminer': [http://pastebin.com/8fBVpjaj]

 ###Updates:
--ApiKey and Secret are optional if used for just public commands.
+- ApiKey and Secret are optional if used for just public commands.

--Returns `False` if the command supplied does not exist (this helps on Poloniex API bandwith) .
+- Returns `False` if the command supplied does not exist (this helps on Poloniex API bandwith) .

 ###Examples:
 Public Commands (APIKey and Secret optional):